 It was over just seven hands later.
 Dolan three-bet all-in with K6 and Vedes called him with A10.
 The KJ6 flop looked to be all Dolan, but the turn was Vedes' saving grace, as it brought the Q, giving him a straight.
 When the river failed to fill Dolan up, Vedes could pop some champagne and celebrate, as he defied the odds, claimed redemption, and picked up a nearly $800,000 payday.

 Here are the final table results from the Season X Seminole Hard Rock Showdown:

 1st: Tommy Vedes - $779,520 (includes $25,500 WPT World Championship seat)

 02:05 AM, 04/24/12

-Featured Blog, Tommy Vedes, Sharon Levin, Seminole Hard Rock Hotel and Casino Hollywood, Seminole Hard Rock Showdown, Season X
+Featured Blog, Tommy Vedes, Craig Bergeron, Seminole Hard Rock Hotel and Casino Hollywood, Seminole Hard Rock Showdown, Season X

-The board comes KJ629, and Vedes wins the pot with a set of sixes to eliminate Sharon Levin in fifth place.
+The board comes K8789, and Tommy Vedes wins the pot with his pocket queens to eliminate Craig Bergeron in fourth place.

 WPT Seminole Hard Rock Showdown, Day 5 Recap